Skip to main content

 Reduce fructose

 Try limiting fruit intake to no more than three portions each day.
 Only have one small glass (150 ml) of fruit juice per day.
-Having more vegetables will help to meet the recommendation of at least five portions of fruit and vegetables each day.
+Having more vegetables will help to meet the recommendation of at least five portions of fruit and vegetables a day.
 A portion is about 80 g, or what might fit in the palm of your hand.
 A portion of dried fruit is about one tablespoon.

 It might be useful to limit honey, which contains fructose.
-Sometimes 'high-fructose corn syrup' or 'corn syrup solids' are added to processed foods, so try avoiding or limiting these.
+Sometimes high-fructose corn syrup or corn syrup solids are added to processed foods, so try avoiding or limiting these.
 Check the labels for these ingredients.

 Avoid sorbitol